integralbyte/gradescopeNotify/README.md

 3. **Gradescope `signed_token` Cookie**
    Your Gradescope authentication token.

    * You can find this in your browser’s developer tools under the “Cookies” section while logged into Gradescope.
+You do **NOT** have to url-decode it.

 4. **Course ID**
    The 6-digit ID of the course where the assignment is hosted.